How Streets are Plowed in Ann Arbor

 Within 24 hours after the end of each accumulation of snow greater than 1 inch, the owner of every residentially zoned property must remove the accumulation from the adjacent public sidewalk and ramps leading to a crosswalk.
 Ice must be treated as mentioned above and removed within 24 hours after formation.

-During the winter, the city provides residents and/or property owners with one, five-gallon bucket's worth of sand and salt mixture, per visit at the maintenance yard located at 721 N. Main.
+Beginning the first week of December, the city provides residents and/or property owners with one, five-gallon bucket's worth of sand and salt mixture, per visit at the maintenance yard located at 721 N. Main.
 The mixture pile is to the right of the drive before the gate and those picking up should use their own shovel and bucket and plan to load the material themselves.
 Please, no contractors, even if servicing sidewalks.

 What if a sidewalk isn't cleared of snow or ice?